-Naww this isn’t the first ever post on my website.
+Naww this isn’t the first-ever post on my website.
 But, it’s the first one in a very LONG time.

 A little history, if you care to know.
 This website started WAY back in 2007 as a way to promote the photography I was doing in Las Vegas nightclubs.
 I was shooting almost every night for the publication Las Vegas Weekly for their Vegas Scene page and I needed a way to tell everyone what I was doing.
 I’d post a couple of photos, a small blurb, and that was it.

 Well, that site and my building of sites, evolved from there.
 I started posting the entire gallery of photos I shot for the evening on my site.
-When posting them on the blog platform I was using became to cumbersome, I looked for another solution.
+When posting them on the blog platform I was using became too cumbersome, I looked for another solution.
 That lead me to Ning, a social media site platform.
-I liked it because I could post photo gallery’s with relative ease.
+I liked it because I could post photo galleries with relative ease.
 So, with JeremyWomack.com, I started posting about my adventures and would send visitors to the new site as well, which I named LasVegasNightlifeNetwork.com.
-I seemed like a good SEO name at the time. 🙂
+It seemed like a good SEO name at the time. 🙂

 Launching those sites caused the website building bug to bite me.
 I started putting all sorts of websites together to promote Las Vegas.
 The one that gained the most traction was MyLasVegasEntertainment.com.
-Yes, another great SEO name. lol That website did really well actually and I was earning about $600 a month off it.
+Yes, another great SEO name.
+LOL That website did really well actually and I was earning about $600 a month from it.
 Not bad for another stream of income.
 Then came the Great Recession… dun dun dun.

 That’s when I literally lost everything.
 My house, my Jeep, my truck, and my Harley all went away.
 It’s not that I set myself up for failure.
 I was making plenty of money at the time.
 But, it was a perfect storm that hit me and a ton of other people.
 I could go into further detail about what happened to me, but everyone went through the same crap.
 My story isn’t unique by any means.

-So, here we are, about 7 years later and my life is finally back to where I want it to be.
+So, here we are, over 7 years later and my life is finally back to where I want it to be.
 I learned a great lesson about credit.
 Like, when to use it and when not to use it.
 Now, unless it’s a car or a house, I pay for everything outright.
 It’s easier to manage my life that way.
 If I can’t afford it, I don’t buy it. 🙂

 Oh, and by the way, in case you don’t know me and you’re reading this.
 I’m 39 and my birthday was almost a month ago.
 The photos in this post are from my birthday dinner at my favorite restaurant in Vegas called Michael’s with my friend Jen.
 I’ve never been married and I have zero children.
 For now, this works for me just fine.